Build this Family Trust Update to:

 Yes, commonly mum and dad are each an Appointor together.
 You can have as many Appointors as you wish.

 You can also have as many Back-up Appointors as you wish.
 The Backup Appointors are generally your children: ‘the union of Dad Full Name and Mum Full Name’.
+Obviously, if you have no children then the Backup Appointors are your loved ones, friends or charities.

 It is becoming more common to set up a company as a dedicated Appointor of a family trust.
 So, for example, mum and dad remain as Appointors, in the first instance.
 The company is the Back-up Appointor.
 You and your spouse own the shares in the company.
 (Obviously, the shareholders have ultimate control of the company, not the directors.)
 When you and your spouse die (i.e. once the Appointors die) your children inherit the shares in the Appointor company.
 Your children, get everything equally in your Will and therefore control the family trust via the control of the shares in the Appointor company.
 (This is an exemption to the rule that a Will should not control the family trust.)
 Commonly you would also have a Shareholders Agreement to lock in the rules.
 If the beneficiaries getting the shares are minors then the executor(s) in mum and dad’s Wills control the shares (and therefore the assets in the Family Trust).
 They can only act in the best interests of the minor children.
 (Whether you have a 3-Generation Trust Will the position is the same.)